 The logic of this is straightforward: Imagine the full kinematic chain of motions in a vehicle contributing to a human’s sensory perception of, say, vertical movement.
 Roadway inputs resolve through the tires, all the suspension components, the chassis, the seat, and so on.
 Other inputs are present as well – such as powertrain vibrations and aerodynamic disturbances.

-From the human’s sensory perspective, all of these various vertical inputs are superimposed into single vertical motion profile that can conceivably be reproduced by a single vertical DOF actuator in a driving simulator – provided that such an actuator is responsive enough and capable from a performance perspective, and provided it is being commanded properly by the representative vehicle physics model.
+From the human’s sensory perspective, all of these various vertical inputs are superimposed into a single vertical motion profile that can conceivably be reproduced by a single vertical DOF actuator in a driving simulator – provided that such an actuator is responsive enough and capable from a performance perspective, and provided it is being commanded properly by the representative vehicle physics model.

 Ansible Motion Stratiform Motion System